-The features deprecated in OpenGL 3.0 are summarized below, together with the sections of the specification in which they are defined.
-Functions which are completely deprecated will generate an INVALID_OPERATION error if called in a forward-compatible context.
-Functions which are partially deprecated (e.g. no longer accept some parameter values) will generate the errors appropriate for any other unrecognized value of that parameter when a deprecated value is passed in a forward-compatible context.
+Functions which have been removed will generate an INVALID_OPERATION error if called in the core profile or in a forward-compatible context.
+Functions which are partially removed (e.g. no longer accept some parameter values) will generate the errors appropriate for any other unrecognized value of that parameter when a removed parameter value is passed in the core profile or a forward-compatible context.
+Functions which are deprecated but have not yet been removed from the core profile continue to operate normally except in a forward-compatible context, where they are also removed.